 Our purpose is to provide financing support to businesses by funding and encouraging private-sector investment into projects that will facilitate sustainable economic growth.

-To be considered for financing by the Northern Australia Infrastructure Facility (NAIF), your project must meet the mandatory criteria outlined in its Investment Mandate.
+To be considered for financing by NAIF, your project must meet the mandatory criteria outlined in our Investment Mandate.
 These criteria require that your project: